-Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) My questions today are for the Minister of Community and Government Services, whose department is responsible for the government's Consumer Protection Act.
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
+My questions concern the high cost of food. (interpretation ends) Mr. Speaker, my questions today are for the Minister of Community and Government Services, whose department is responsible for the government's Consumer Protection Act.

-I've recently heard concerns from my constituents in Kugluktuk about the high cost of food and other necessities in our community stores.
+Mr. Speaker, I frequently hear concerns from my constituents in Kugluktuk about the high cost of food and other necessities in our community's stores.

 Mr. Speaker, I recognize that the government does not dictate the prices that private businesses charge for their goods and services.

-Can the minister confirm what role, if any, his department plays in regulating the prices of food in Nunavut? (interpretation) Thank you, Mr. Speaker.
+Can the minister confirm what role, if any, his department plays in regulating the price of food in Nunavut? (interpretation) Thank you, Mr. Speaker.